ragnaros1337/laravel9vue3/docs/eloquent-relationships.md

     class Phone extends Model
     {
         /**
-         * Получить пользователя, владеющего телефоном.
+         * Get the user that owns the phone.
          */
         public function user()
         {